-In the early 1700s, New York had one of the largest enslaved populations of any of England’s stolen territories.
-One out of every five New York residents was enslaved.
-The Maafa (Atlantic slavery) in New York differed from some of the other territories because there were no large plantations.
-Many enslaved Africans were skilled workers, carpenters, stone masons, fishermen, and boat builders.
-These bondspeople lived and worked next to free and indentured whytes and some intermarried when they got their freedom.
+In the early 1700s, New York held one of the largest captive African populations in any of England’s stolen territories.
+One in five New York residents lived in bondage.
+The Maafa—the Atlantic trafficking and captivity of Africans—took on a distinct form in New York, where large plantations were rare.
+Many captive Africans were skilled artisans: carpenters, stonemasons, fishermen, and boatbuilders.
+They lived and worked alongside free and indentured Europeans, and some later intermarried upon gaining freedom.

 4 comments